kdakan/Building-a-Pascal-Compiler/README.md

 Note that true=1, false=0

-POP X means to remove the top element of the stack and load it into X (the stack is now one smaller).
+POP X means to remove the top element of the stack and load it into X (the stack size is now decreased by one element).
 In other words, copy the value pointed by the T register into X, and decrement T.

-PUSH X means to place the value of X onto the top of the stack (the stack is now one bigger).
+PUSH X means to place the value of X onto the top of the stack (the stack size is now increased by one element).
 In other words, increment the T register, and copy the value pointed by the T register into X.

 ## 17. P-code templates for basic Pascal structures:
 ```